Rana2Rana/3D_House_Plot/README.md

 5. Open a Pull Request.

 ### Difficulties
 1. Some Libraries like rasterio was not able to install.
-So the right way to install some libraries packegies is to use load it as .whl backage thin install it.
+So the right way to install some libraries packages is: to load the .whl packages then install it.
 2. Selecting the way of clipping the tif files.

 ### Conclusion